| ||Format||Pages||Price|| |

 |Standard + Redline PDF Bundle||16||$64.00|| ADD TO CART|

 Significance and Use

-Laboratory management should designate an individual who will be responsible for waste disposal and must review the RCRA guidelines, in particular:
+4.2 Laboratory management should designate an individual who will be responsible for waste disposal and must review the RCRA guidelines, in particular:

 40 CFR 261.3—definition of a hazardous waste,

 40 CFR 261.33—specific substances listed as hazardous,

 40 CFR 262—generator requirements and exclusions, and proper shipping and manifesting procedures.

-Because many laboratory employees could be involved in the proper (and improper) treatment and disposal of laboratory chemicals and samples, it is suggested that a safety and training program be designed and presented to all regarding procedures to follow in the treatment and disposal of designated laboratory wastes and is required by the EPA (40 CFR 265.16).
+4.3 Because many laboratory employees could be involved in the proper treatment and disposal of laboratory chemicals and samples, it is recommended that a safety and training program be designed and presented to all regarding procedures to follow in the treatment and disposal of designated laboratory wastes.
+This recommendation is required in the United States by the EPA (40 CFR 265.16).
 For those who pack and ship, Hazardous Materials Shipper training is also required by DOT (49 CFR 172.203).

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.